-- All Neo-Aramaic speakers with low ELP in NSW reside in Greater Sydney, with a high concentration in Western Sydney's Fairfield and surrounding suburbs. - Almost a fifth of the Neo-Aramaic low ELP population reside in Fairfield (17%).
+- All Neo-Aramaic speakers with low ELP in NSW reside in Greater Sydney, with a high concentration in Western Sydney's Fairfield and • surrounding suburbs.
+Insight - Almost a fifth of the Neo-Aramaic low ELP population reside in Fairfield (17%).
 While half reside in the five suburbs with the largest population of people with low ELP (54%). - Half of Assyrians affiliate with Assyrian Apostolicism (53%), 28% with Catholicism and 13% with Christianity.
-There is a very high rate of Catholicism (97%) among Chaldeans.
+There is a very high rate of • Catholicism (97%) among Chaldeans.

-Neo-Aramaic
+Low ELP by Region (Neo-Aramaic)